Joggers Nipple: How To Treat & Prevent Nipple Chafing

 Let’s Talk Proper Fitting Sport Bras

 Especially if you have larger breasts, you need to ensure you have adequate support and control to minimize bounce and movement.
 You guessed it.
 Those two things can lead to chafe.

 Next, you need to be sure your breasts are properly contained.
-Referred to as encapsulation, the style and fit of the bra is not only important, it is unique to individuals.
+Referred to as encapsulation, the style and fit of the bra are not only important, it is unique to individuals.
 You are probably not surprised to hear that a sports bra loved by one woman will not work for another.

-How Do You Fix Chafed Nipples?
+How To Treat Chafed Nipples?

 What happens if, despite your best efforts at prevention, you end up with chafed nipples.
 Now, what should you do?

 First, as soon as you get back from your run and suspect chafe, clean it carefully.
-This should be done with very mild soap and warm water, wiping very gently so as to avoid more discomfort.
+This should be done with very mild soap and warm water, wiping very gently to avoid more discomfort.

 You may need to take some time off of running while you heal.
 In fact, simply thinking about running may cause you discomfort!
 For certain, if you think you can run through healing, be sure to take preventative measures.